 Ruth Sokolof Theater

 The two-screen (160-seat and 83-seat) cinema we opened in 2007 within the Saddle Creek Records complex in North Downtown Omaha.
 Located one block west of TD Ameritrade Park and directly east of the Creighton University campus.
 Our neighbors include Slowdown, Zipline Brewing, The Trap Room, Hook & Lime, Rally Coffee Co., and the headquarters of Saddle Creek Records.

-Movie showtimes typically begin late afternoon on Monday, Tuesday, Wednesday, and Friday, early afternoon on Thursday, and before noon on Saturday, and Sunday.
-Our Box Office opens 30 min. before the day's first showtime.
+Movie showtimes typically begin late afternoon on Monday through Friday, and before noon on Saturday and Sunday.
+Our Box Office opens 30 minutes before the day's first showtime.

 Free parking is available in the lot behind the Ruth Sokolof Theater, accessible from 14th Street between Cuming and Mike Fahey Streets.
 On-street, metered parking is also available in the area surrounding the cinema (free after 9 pm Monday through Saturday and all day Sunday).